bluesky-social/pds/ACCOUNT_MIGRATION.md

 First, you can grab your entire repository in the from of a [CAR file](https://ipld.io/specs/transport/car/carv1/) by calling `com.atproto.sync.getRepo`.
 You can then upload those exact bytes to your new PDS through `com.atproto.repo.importRepo`.
 The new PDS will parse the CAR file, index all blocks and records, and sign a new commit for the repository.

 Next, you'll need to upload all relevant blobs.
 These can be discovered by calling `com.atproto.sync.listBlobs` on your old PDS.
 For each blob, you'll need to download the contents through `com.atproto.sync.getBlob` and upload them to your new PDS through `com.atproto.repo.uploadBlob`.

 Finally, you'll need to migrate private state.
 Currently the only private state held on your PDS is your preferences.
 You can migrate this by calling `app.bsky.actor.getPreferences` on your old PDS, and submitting the results to `app.bsky.actor.putPreferences` on your new PDS.

 At any point during this process, you can check the status of your new account by calling `com.atproto.server.checkAccountStatus` which will inform you of your repo state, how many records are indexed, how many private state values are stored, how many blobs it is expecting (based on parsing records), and how many blobs have been uploaded.
+If you find you are missing blobs and are not sure which, you may use `com.atproto.repo.listMissingBlobs` on your new PDS to find them.

 ### Updating identity